Bill Conti: Rocky series

-As early as 1971, Bill was orchestrating pop recordings by Italian artists, such as the album Sì... incoerenza ("Yes to Incoherence") by Italian singer Patty Pravo.
-He was also a ghostwriter of the scores for Spaghetti Westerns.
+As early as 1971, Conti was orchestrating pop recordings by Italian artists, such as the album Sì... incoerenza ("Yes to Incoherence") by Italian singer Patty Pravo.
+He was also a ghostwriter of the scores for spaghetti Westerns.
 Conti's big break into celebrity came in 1976, when United Artists hired him to compose the music for a small film called Rocky.
 The film became a phenomenon and won three Oscars at the 49th Academy Awards, including Best Picture.
 The same ceremony was also the first time Conti served as musical director for the telecast, a role he reprised 19 times, more than any other person.
 His training montage tune, "Gonna Fly Now", topped the Billboard singles chart in 1977, and earned him an Academy Award nomination for Best Original Song.

 Conti also composed music for the sequels Rocky II (1979), Rocky III (1982), Rocky V (1990) and Rocky Balboa (2006).

 Other film and television credits

 Conti also worked for some other films and, eventually, for television series.
-In 1981, he wrote the music for the James Bond film For Your Eyes Only, when John Barry was unwilling to return to the United Kingdom for tax reasons, and provided the score for playwright Jason Miller's film version of his Pulitzer Prize-winning play That Championship Season the following year.
+In 1981, he wrote the music for the James Bond film For Your Eyes Only, when John Barry was unwilling for tax reasons to return to the United Kingdom, and provided the score for playwright Jason Miller's film version of his Pulitzer Prize-winning play That Championship Season the following year.

 In 1983, Conti composed the score for HBO's first film, The Terry Fox Story.
 He then did Bad Boys, Living Proof: The Hank Williams Jr. Story, Mass Appeal.
 In 1984, he won an Academy Award for composing the score to 1983's The Right Stuff, after which he wrote the music for the TV series North and South in 1985.
 He also scored the Masters of the Universe live action film.
 Another score was the 1987 film Happy New Year.

 In 1991, Conti composed for Necessary Roughness, a college football film.
 In 1993, he wrote the music for The Adventures of Huck Finn starring Elijah Wood and directed by Stephen Sommers.
 In 1999, he composed the score for The Thomas Crown Affair remake, starring Pierce Brosnan and Rene Russo.
 That year, he scored Inferno, starring Jean-Claude Van Damme.

 Conti composed the themes to television's Dynasty, The Colbys, Falcon Crest and Cagney & Lacey.
 He wrote the theme song to the original version of American Gladiators, worked with CBS on its 1980s film jingle, composed one of the early themes of Inside Edition, and wrote the Primetime Live theme for ABC News.
 He composed the score to the studio-altered American version of Luc Besson's The Big Blue.

 Two of Conti's previously composed works were reused for the show Lifestyles of the Rich and Famous.
 These were the love theme "Come with Me Now", from the soundtrack for Five Days from Home (used for the show's main theme), and "Runaway", from For Your Eyes Only (used for in-show content).